LatestPhotosVideosKardashiansWatch E!Shop

 Elphaba and Fiyero's Meet Cute

-Both the musical and the movie include a love triangle between Glinda, Elphaba and Fiyero (Jonathan Bailey).
+Both the musical and the movie include a love triangle between Glinda, Elphaba and Fiyero.
 However, Fiyero's introduction and how he meets Elphaba do differ from stage to screen.
 In the show, his carriage almost runs her over when he is dropped off at Shiz by his servant.
 In the movie, he almost tramples over Elphaba in the woods while riding his horse near the university, with Fiyero joking that they didn't see her as she blended in with the greenery.

 Pin It